Ferlab-Ste-Justine/backup-docker-images/postgres/README.md

 # About

 This image manages postgres databases backups in an s3 object store.
+It also supports the restoration of the database state from the backup.

-It uses the **pg_dump** backup strategy.
+It uses the **pg_dump** backup strategy with the portable custom dump.
+It uses **pg_restore** to restore from the backup, using the **--no-owner** flag to set the owner of the restored resources to the current user.

 Other considered alternatives were a disk snapshot or a base tar filesystem backup combined with WAL backups.